|

 Current designs use large flash arrays and

 relatively small volatile RAMs.
-As there is always a risk of power failure -
+As there is always a

-worse latency than RAM SSDs.
+magnitude worse latency than

 SNIA Announces Solid State Storage Initiative